 - Injury at a Play Centre – Soft play areas and play centres seem to be becoming more popular.
 But, it is important that these areas remain safe as they are used by all ages of children.
 With the potential for hot drinks to spill, unmaintained equipment causing damage and even the possibility of slips, trips and falls accidents can all too easily happen in these places.
 If the equipment is not properly maintained and proper attention is not paid to health and safety, then children could be injured.

 - Medical Negligence Claim – Even though we have one of the finest medical provisions anywhere in the world, medical mistakes can still happen.
 No matter how minor the injury that a child sustains if they are injured through the negligence of a medical professional then a claim for medical negligence can be pursued.
+What happens to children’s compensation in these cases is largely the same as what happens in personal injury claims.

 - Birth Injury Claim – Sadly injuries can occur during childbirth, and they can have devastating results for both mother and baby, especially in those instances where the injuries occur as a result of negligence on the part of the medical team responsible for the delivery.
 These injuries can be life-changing for the people involved, and in such cases, there is certainly a case for claiming compensation.
+What happens to children’s compensation in these cases is that it would be held in trust and released when needed by way of a court order.

 - Injury in a Public Place – Children, just like adults, can easily be hurt in a public location, for example tripping on a damaged pavement, falling in the park or slipping in a café, restaurant or in a shop.

-Settlements for personal injury involving children are required to undergo an “Infant Approval Hearing”.
+If you’re asking ‘what happens to children’s compensation?’, settlements for personal injury involving children are required to undergo an “Infant Approval Hearing”.
 This is different from the way in which adult injury compensation claims are dealt with.
 The hearing takes place in a court that is local to you, this is so that the judge can make sure that the injured child is getting appropriate compensation for their injuries.
 In the UK, all child injury settlements are required to proceed to a hearing so they can be passed.

 The answer to the question ‘What happens to children’s compensation?’, any compensation payment made to a child is placed in a trust fund where it is kept until the child’s 18th birthday.
 This ensures that the compensation for child accident claims is used only by the claimant when required for their own needs.